hilma-tech/secrets-handler/README.md

  XXX value is the ALIAS value that will be decribed later in the document
 #### for all secrets not related to Databases

-SINGLETON_SECRET_NAME should be defined in your .env file (ie: Myproject_singleton)
+SINGLETON_SECRET_NAME should be defined in your .env file (ie: Myproject_singleton) in production when using aws secrets manager.</br>
+On projects that do not use aws secrets manager or in development mode, .env file should contain all the secrets that are passed in the envNameArr variable, (.ie GOOGLE_TOKEN='...').

 #### for pass019

-PASS019= <path of file with pass019 password> should be defined in you.env file
+PASS019= path of file with pass019 password, should be defined in you.env file.</br>
+(Not necessary when using aws secrets manager.)

 ### Connectors:
 | key/s | value/ typeof value   | what for    |